CNNs for JPEGs: A Study in Computational Cost: Learning from the Compressed Domain

 \subsection{Reducing the Number of Layers}

-The Upsampling-RFA~\cite{NIPS_2018_Gueguen} skips the first stage of the original ResNet-50, feeding the DCT coefficients to the second stage, which is modified to accommodate the amount of input channels.
-In order to reduce the complexity and amount of parameters from the network even further, we analyze the effects of skipping the second, third, and fourth stages of the original ResNet-50, but maintaining the stride reduction proposed by Gueguen~et~al.~\cite{NIPS_2018_Gueguen} at the early blocks of the initial stage in which the DCT coefficients are provided as input.
+Both the Upsampling-RFA and LC-RFA~\cite{NIPS_2018_Gueguen} skips the first stage of the original ResNet-50, feeding the DCT coefficients to the second stage, which is modified to accommodate the amount of input channels.
+In order to reduce the complexity and amount of parameters from the network even further, we analyze the effects of skipping the second, third, and fourth stages of from the Upsampling-RFA, but maintaining the stride reduction proposed by Gueguen~et~al.~\cite{NIPS_2018_Gueguen} at the early blocks of the initial stage in which the DCT coefficients are provided as input.
 Different from Gueguen~et~al.~\cite{NIPS_2018_Gueguen}, we do not increase the number of input channels at the initial stages, since it would lead to a great increase on the computational complexity of the network.
 Instead, we keep them the same as the original ResNet-50, whose the number of input channels in the second, third, fourth, and fifth stages are 64, 128, 256, and 512, respectively.

-To accommodate such amount of channels, the data-driven strategies presented in the previous section were used to decrease or increase the DCT inputs from 192 (i.e., 3 color components $\times$ 64 DCT coefficients) to the amount of input channels of the initial stage in which they are provided as input.
+To accommodate such amount of channels in the Upsampling-RFA, the data-driven strategies presented in the previous section were used to decrease or increase the DCT inputs from 192 (i.e., 3 color components $\times$ 64 DCT coefficients) to the amount of input channels of the initial stage in which they are provided as input.
 Notice that the number of DCT coefficients is close to the number of input channels of the third stage, requiring a less drastic reduction than the one needed to feed them on the second stage.
 On the other hand, the expected inputs for the fourth and fifth stages have a greater amount of channels than the DCT inputs and, for this reason, they need to be scaled up, however preserving the salient features as the original data.
+Since our results on the Upsampling-RFA were promising, we also tested skipping the second stage on our LC-RFA models with data-driven techniques to reduce the amount of input channels.